sundarigari/LearnK8/certification.md

             containers:
             - name:

 Deployment creates a replicaset.
-Can create pods, perform rolling updates and rollback if needed.
+Creates pods, perform rolling updates and rollback if needed.

 # Namespaces
-namespaces have 1) permission policies 2) quota such as max number od nodes/services/deployments etc.
+namespaces have 1) permission policies 2) quota such as max number of nodes/services/deployments etc.
 You can access resources across namespaces using fully qualified name such as : objectname.namespace-name.svc.cluster.local
-first create Namespace object using
+You can separate Dev and Prod using two namespaces. first create Namespace object using  yaml.

 create-ns.yaml